WILLE-DAC/documentation/WILLE by-laws.md

 II.
 The abstract should also briefly explain the subject to which it refers, and consist of between 100 and 300 words.

 III.
 The body, without limitations, must contain the proposal itself as detailed as possible with the appropriate legal terms preferably.
 Attached to it may be added documents, images, PDF files, etc., other file formats that convey fundamental information to the understanding and elaboration of the proposal at hand.

-IV.
-If vote turnout is consistently low, proposals by members of WILLE with exception to KREDIT should be approved by adaptive quorom biasing with positive turnout bias.
-Otherwise always by simple majority.

 <p align="center">
 <b>( article 3-b )</b><br>